 Fast-food brands such as Pizza Hut have leveraged giveaway competitions as a way to generate interest in their brand among the gaming community.
 Pizza Hut and Microsoft have launched partnerships at strategic times of the year, for example around the anniversary of the Xbox game Halo, or for the launch of Halo 4.
 For their holiday season giveaway campaign, customers had the chance to win an Xbox One S, a custom-made Pizza Hut game controller, and a voucher for every order of Pizza Hut’s ‘Triple Treat Box’.
 The element of competition and the possibility to win prizes makes these kinds of partnerships very appealing, after all, any gamer will tell you that they love winning!
 This type of campaign is a fast-track to increasing sales, whilst reinforcing the connection between food brands and gaming.
 This partnership between a food brand and a video game brand successfully mimicked classic holiday season campaigns as it was focused on feeding a crowd and gift-giving.
 Pizza Hut’s consecutive partnerships with Xbox around anniversaries, game launches, and the holidays mean that Xbox gamers have a positive view of the brand, associating it with key celebrations.
 A great long-term brand awareness strategy by Pizza Hut!

-Team up with Twitch influencers for marketing campaigns
+Food and drink brands team up with Twitch influencers for marketing campaigns

 KFC had another approach to running their giveaway, opting for an interactive campaign involving well-known gaming influencers Dr Lupo and Anthony Kongphan.
 The duo battled it out in PlayerUnknown’s Battleground and live-streamed on Twitch for their fans to watch.
 After every win in the game, the viewers also got a chance to win.
 By typing the phrase ‘winner winner’ in the Twitch chat they were entered into a prize draw to win KFC gift cards and gaming merchandise.
 Leveraging the support of two popular streamers gave the partnership credibility in the eyes of the audience.
 KFC was able to promote brand awareness by making their brand part of real-time game-play, tailoring the campaign to their chosen platform and target audience.
 Incorporating Twitch chat added an interactive element encouraging the audience to engage with the campaign.
 The brand leveraged elements which were already familiar to the gaming audience i.e their favorite influencers, a well-known video game, and Twitch chat.
 This meant that as a non-gaming brand it was much easier for them to seamlessly integrate into the gaming world.